pnp/PnP-Tools/Solutions/SharePoint.AccessApp.Scanner/README.md

 ----------

 # What will this tool do for you? #
 The main purpose of this tool is to give you a report of Access 2010 and 2013 Apps that are present in your tenant.
-Access Apps are deprecated and in the future Microsoft will in a first phase prevent you from adding new Access Apps and in the final phase we'll prevent you running your Access Apps.
+Access Apps are being retired and Microsoft will prevent you from adding new Access Apps and in the final phase of the retirement Microsoft will prevent from running your Access Apps.
 With the data obtained by this scanner you can plan for the needed remediation work.

 # Quick start guide #
 ## Download the tool ##